This manual explains how to share files using a subversion (SVN) repository. For a

 First, create a directory for the files and check them out:

 The terminal will open by default in your home directory.
-To save MoEML’s files here, make a new directory by typing
+To save

-directory by typingcd london
+directory by typing mkdir london and pressing

-and pressing return. -
+london and pressing return.

 Check out MoEML’s files by typing

-svn checkout https://revision.hcmc.uvic.ca/svn/london/db/data .
+https://revision.hcmc.uvic.ca/svn/london/db/data . and

-).
-You may wish to copy-paste the command from these instructions to avoid typos.
+data).
+You may wish to copy-paste the command from

 SVN Update on Mac